 5. Allow for longer response time and ask follow up questions

 Research has shown that on average teachers tend to pause for 3 seconds after a question.
-Thanks to Rachel Tsateri‘s inquery, I’ve realised that the actual Rowe’s research says the typical wait time after a question is between 0.7 and 1.5 seconds (!) and her suggestion was to extend it to around 3 seconds.
+Thanks to Rachel Tsateri‘s inquiry, I’ve realised that the actual Rowe’s research says the typical wait time after a question is between 0.7 and 1.5 seconds (!) and her suggestion was to extend it to around 3 seconds.
 That is way too short in either case.
 Learners need time to process questions, and this is even more important to remember in verbal situations.
 They need time to process what they heard, maybe internally translate that into their L1s, gather their thoughts about the content, make decisions about how to express that in the target language, and all that before they are ready to utter a word.
-Once you get a response, you also need to encourage your learners to extent their answers so think about follow up questions to ask.
+Once you get a response, you also need to encourage your learners to extend their answers so think about follow up questions to ask.

 6. Have some slack